Tyrese Maxey: 2023–24 season: First All-Star selection and Most Improved Player

 On November 12, 2023, Maxey put up a then career-high 50 points along with seven rebounds, five assists, and three blocks in a 137–126 win over the Indiana Pacers.
 He became the sixth Sixer ever with 50+ points, 5+ rebounds and 5+ assists (Allen Iverson, Joel Embiid, Wilt Chamberlain, Hal Greer and Dana Barros).
 Maxey also joined Iverson as the only Sixers with 50+ points at 23 or younger.
 He also dedicated his career-high to his teammate Kelly Oubre Jr., who was struck by a car by a hit and run driver and went to the hospital the previous day.
 On December 29, Maxey scored 42 points in a 131–127 win over the Houston Rockets.

 On February 1, 2024, Maxey was named to his first career All-Star Game as an Eastern Conference reserve.
 On the same day, Maxey scored a then career-high 51 points in a 127–124 win over the Utah Jazz.
 On April 4, Maxey fell one rebound short of a first career triple double, putting up 37 points, 11 assists in an important win at the Miami Heat.
 On April 7, Maxey scored a career-high 52 points in a 133–126 double–overtime win over the San Antonio Spurs.
 Maxey finished his 4th season with the 76ers averaging 25.9 points per game and 6.2 assists per game.
 Maxey finished the season as one of three players to put up 3 or more 50 point games during the season, a list including teammate Joel Embiid and Phoenix Suns shooting guard Devin Booker.

 On April 23, 2024, Maxey was named the 2023–24 NBA Most Improved Player, winning over Coby White and Alperen Şengün.
 On April 30, Maxey put up a playoff career-high 46 points in the Sixers' 112–106 victory in Game 5 of the first round of the playoffs against the New York Knicks.
 He scored 7 straight points in the last 25 seconds of regulation to tie the game after being down 96–90, including a 34-foot, game-tying shot with 8.1 seconds left.
 The 76ers eventually lost the series in 6 games.
 Maxey was seen to have saved the Philadelphia 76ers season that year after Joel Embiid went out due to injury for 2–3 months.

 On May 16, Maxey was named the winner of the 2023–24 NBA Sportsmanship Award.
+He became the first player in NBA history to win the Most Improved Player Award, the NBA Sportsmanship Award, and earn an All-Star selection all in the same season.
 On July 7, Maxey signed a $204 million 5-year max contract with the 76ers in the 2024 offseason.